WPRigel/pollify/readme.txt

     - IP Details Page:
         - Display all IP addresses with total vote counts and locations.

-=== Pollify Poll Maker Plugin Premium Features at a Glance: ===
+=== Pollify Poll Maker Plugin [Premium Features](https://wprigel.com/pollify-pricing/) at a Glance: ===
-- VS Type of Poll (Versus) enables the creation of polls comparing options side by side
+- Kudos Polls allow users to give quick, positive feedback — such as clapping or applause — without needing to write anything.
+- Up and Down Vote Polls enable users to vote using like/dislike or emojis, providing quick feedback on products or content.
+- NPS Polls allow users to select answers within a 1-10 range, ideal for gauging customer satisfaction or loyalty.
 - User Information Form that incorporates a form to gather user details alongside poll participation.
-- Extra 5 Themes or patterns provide additional visual themes for enhancing poll appearance and engagement.
 - Voted User Location displays the geographical location of users who have voted in the poll.
+- Results with Charts presents poll results graphically, offering visual insights for easier interpretation
+- IP blocker allows blocking votes from specific IP addresses, preventing spam or unwanted participation.
+- IP and user wise vote restriction prevents multiple votes from the same IP address or user, ensuring fair polling.
+- VS Type of Poll (Versus) enables the creation of polls comparing options side by side (Upcoming in pro)
 - Import/Export Polls help in Importing and exporting poll configurations for easy sharing or backup.
+(Upcoming in pro)
-- Send mail to a user (integrated with email services )
+- Send mail to a user (integrated with email services ) (Upcoming in pro).
-- Leaderboard
 - Export Results to CSV allows exporting poll data into CSV format for further analysis or reporting.
+(Upcoming in pro)
-- Vote by user and role ( upcoming )
+- Vote by user and role (Upcoming in pro).
-- Results with Charts presents poll results graphically, offering visual insights for easier interpretation.
 - Email campaign using email services.
+(Upcoming in pro).

 === Acknowledgements ===
 This plugin utilizes the [GeoPlugin service](https://www.geoplugin.com/) to provide geolocation functionality.
 This third-party service helps us determine the geographic location of users based on their IP addresses.
 For more information on GeoPlugin's terms of use and privacy policies, please visit [GeoPlugin Terms of Use](https://www.geoplugin.com/aup) and [GeoPlugin Privacy Policy](https://www.geoplugin.com/privacy).